zyratlo/texera/textdb/textdb-perftest/README.md

 standard index path or trigram index path when running WriteIndex.

 NOTE: Once index is created, it can be reused (no writing index needed in the future)!!!!
-		However, if you make changes to your data set(s), writing index is still needed.
+		However, if you make changes to your data set(s), please clean up the old indices and writing index is still needed.

 Step 3-Prepare Queries:
 By default, there is a sample query file named "sample_queries.txt" in ./data-files/queries/.